promptingcat/image-generation/README.md

-# Why Image Generation LLMs Struggle with Simple Concepts – And What We Can Do About It
+# ❓Why Image Generation LLMs Struggle with Simple Concepts – And What We Can Do About It

 If you ask an AI to generate an image of a **football player scoring with their left foot**, a **glass of milk filled to the brim**, or a **clock showing 11:45**, 9 out of 10 times, you won’t get what you expect.
 *Don’t believe me?
 Try it yourself.*